 FREE CASH FLOW

-As defined by the company, free cash flow is cash provided by operating activities after capital expenditures, proceeds from the sale of assets and businesses and changes in restricted cash.
-The reconciliation provided below reconciles twelve-month 2015, 2014 and 2013 free cash flow with cash provided by operating activities, the most directly comparable GAAP financial measure.
-The change in restricted cash relates to the private placement funds paid by Whirlpool to acquire majority control of Hefei Sanyo in 2014 and which are used to fund capital and technical resources to enhance Whirlpool China’s research and development and working capital.
+As defined by the company, free cash flow is cash provided by (used in) operating activities after capital expenditures, proceeds from the sale of assets and businesses and changes in restricted cash.
+The reconciliation provided below reconciles twelve months ended December 31, 2016, 2015 and 2014 free cash flow with cash provided by (used in) operating activities, the most directly comparable GAAP financial measure.

 |Twelve Months Ended December 31,|